RENCI/adcirc2mbtiles/README.md

   and the command to create the mbtiles file:

     python geotiff2mbtiles.py --inputFile maxwvel.63.tif --zlstart 0 --zlstop 9 --cpu 6 --outputDir /data/sj37392jdj28538/mbtiles

+## Running in Kubernetes

+When running the container in Kubernetes the command line for adcirc2geotiff.py would be:

+    conda run -n adcirc2mbtiles python adcirc2geotiff.py --inputFile maxwvel.63.nc --outputDir /xxxx/xxxxxxxxxx/tiff

+And to run geotiff2mbtiles.py the command line would be:

+    conda run -n adcirc2mbtiles python geotiff2mbtiles.py --inputFile maxwvel.63.tif --zlstart 0 --zlstop 9 --cpu 6 --outputDir /xxxx/xxxxxxxxxx/mbtiles

+Where /xxxx/xxxxxxxxxx would be a specified directory path.